Departments can use "phone trees" to route incoming calls to specific extensions and mailboxes.

 When you route incoming calls to specific extensions and mailboxes, it is important to provide information and instructions that are clear and easy to follow.
 This ensures that the calls will get to the proper destination and the caller will receive prompt attention from the appropriate person.

-As you create the flow chart and text for the prompts, you should follow the specific development standards detailed below:
+As you design your application, please follow the specific development standards detailed below:

 - Prioritize menu options according to the popularity of the choice, from most frequently called to least used.
 Number menu options in sequential order, from lowest to highest.